geoloqi/geoloqi-sdk-php/README.markdown

     ?>

 For an OAuth2 application, go to the [Geoloqi Developers Site](https://developers.geoloqi.com/getting-started) and create an application!
-Then you can use it like this:
+Then take a look at the example file in demos/demo_oauth.php, which will get you started.

 Found a bug?
 ---